 to transform these places so that they become sites capable of generating jobs".
 Last October, the billionaire boasted of having already created more than 300 salaried jobs in France and nearly 150 seasonal jobs.

 Marc Chevallier, General Manager of La Grande Maison explains that the occupancy rate of these establishments is between 50 and 60%, with growth that is "very strongly performing."
 According to Hermine de Saint-Albin, a consultant specializing in tourism and author of the report "Tourist Valorization of Historic Monuments” published in March 2018, "La Grande Maison’s concept is good."
-"Zaya Younan emulates the French art of living that makes Americans dream, but also this new clientele from Russia, Brazil, China or India who is looking for these type of products."
+"Zaya Younan emulates the French art of living that makes Americans dream, but also this new clientele from Russia, Brazil, China or India who is looking for these types of products."

 If the entrepreneur’s priority is not making immediate profits, La Grande Maison, which has also acquired the luxury cigar company El Septimo and the Parisian design studio MPA is already starting to establish a new strategy.
 "We want to start developing our hotel business in Paris because this activity is more lucrative, which is vital for our development," said Marc Chevallier.